holochain/docs-pages/src/pages/get-started/index.md

 **Lookup**: To look up and retrieve links in a Holochain app, agents can perform a `get_links` query on a base DHT address.
 This operation involves asking the DHT peers responsible for that address for any link metadata of a given link type attached to it, with an optional "starts-with" query on the link tag.
 The peers return a list of links matching the query, which contain the addresses of the targets, and the link types and tags.
 The agent can then retrieve the actual target data by performing a [`get`](https://docs.rs/hdk/latest/hdk/entry/fn.get.html) query on the target address, which may be an `EntryHash`, `ActionHash`, or `AgentPubKey` (or an empty result, in the case of data that doesn't exist on the DHT).

-For more information and examples, read the Core Concepts section on [Links and Anchors](/concepts/5_links_anchors/).
+For more information and examples, read the Learn section on [Links and Anchors](/learn/5_links_anchors/).

 !!!